Yann-Fontaine/Heartfailure/README.md

-# MLOps Training 1
+# End of Course Project : Heart Failure

-End of Course Project : Master as much MLOps tools as possible.
+I designed an Heart Failure pronostic web app using Python and XGBoost.